chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 bash launcher.sh
 ```
 Reboot your device, and you should be able to connect to it with your personal device using the settings you configured during [the Hotspot configuration](#wireless-hotspot-configuration).

+## Encasing The VeinCam
+With everything else complete, the only thing left is to put it into a case.
+[Our custom case](/CAD-Drawings/v2.3) is designed to house all the components comfortably.
+You can download the design and 3D print it yourself, have someone help you, or get in contact with a 3D printing service.

+Or you can create your own!
+Internal compartment dimensions are as follows:

+* 100mm long
+* 65mm deep
+* 40mm high

+we used small neodymium disk magnets to secure the lid to the main compartment, and provides a nice snap shut fit.
+Check out the final drawings in our repository!